Bei007/Sleep-Health-and-Lifestyle-Analysis/README.md

 This dataset gives a unique opportunity to understand how various aspects of modern lifestyle intersect with sleep health across different demographics and occupations, enabling us to uncover patterns that may inform personalized health recommendations.

 ## Research Objectives
+The goals of this analytic project are to show:

+### 1. Overall distribution of gender, occupation,BMI categories
+### 2.Explore demographic and occupational patterns in sleep duration and quality across the 400-person sample
+### 3. Quantify relationships between physical activity metrics (activity level, daily steps) and sleep outcomes
+### 4. Investigate physiological correlations linking BMI, blood pressure, heart rate, and sleep quality
+### 5. Assess the impact of stress levels on sleep duration, quality, and disorder prevalence
+### 6. Identify risk factors associated with sleep disorders

+## Why this Analysis Matters

 ## Dataset Overview